| Wangunu - Naked Woollybutt

 Woollybutt occurs after summer rain, with the seeds remaining on the plant for one

+or two months.
 The seed from this plant is an important

 traditional staple food for the Antakarinja people.
 The small reddish seeds can be easily